Easton-F/Easton-F/README.md

 - 👋 Hi, I’m @Easton-F
-- 👀 I’m interested in Gaming and Game Developement
+- 👀 I’m interested in Web and Software Developement
-- 🌱 I’m currently learning Full Stack Dev at BloomTech
+- 🌱 I graduated from Bloomtech Institue of Technology
 - 💞️ I’m looking to collaborate on anything
-- 💻 Languages: JavaScript, HTML, CSS
+- 💻 Languages: JavaScript, HTML, CSS, React
 - 📫 Reach me at easton.fritsch21@gmail.com

 <!---